nigelritfeld/dockerwebserver/README.md

 # Streaming Webapplication

-The streaming app is the app that will be used to start a live stream.
-The application establish uses Socket.IO to establish a P2P Connection in Javascript.
+This application is a web based streaming application used in a hologram streaming project.
+The application uses Socket.IO to establish a P2P Connection in Javascript.
 That connection is nessecary to stream the data from WebRTC in realtime.

 ***NOTE before trying to use the app you need to create a database with an users table and pass the database credentials in the server js file.
 (I will add a SQL file to import the tables soon...)***